thesullivantage/Feed-Forward-Transformer-Encoder-Model-for-Spam-Email-Classificaiton/README.md

-# Feed-Forward Transformer Encoder Model for Spam Email Classification
+# Feed-Forward Transformer Encoder Model for Spam Email Classification (Keras Prototype)

 - A deep, feed-forward classification model built using text vectorization, custom pre-processing using the Pandas library in Python, and a transformer encoder network built in Keras for spam email classification.